Shoalsteed/I2PLocalization-/README.md

 **Router Distribution and Traffic Considerations**

-1.Hidden mode routers need non-hidden routers to provide them with a path to participate in the network.
+1. Hidden mode routers need non-hidden routers to provide them with a path to participate in the network.
 More is usually better, because this is where enumeration of non-hidden routers to interfere with their tunnels and connectivity might happen.

 2. More traffic on the network results in better protection for everyone.

-3.The network needs mostly non-hidden routers.
+3. The network needs mostly non-hidden routers.